spinks/LioninWinterBall/README.md

 `npm install` to install all required packages.
 Dev dependencies, such as `eslint`, `prettier`, and the `capacitorcli` (command line interface) will also be installed.

 When writing code you should be linting, and following the style rules (these are thrown as errors in `eslint`.
 For example VSCode extensions such as [ESlint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) will streamline this process, but you can use any alternatives.
-The rulesets given in the repository will ensure consistency.
+The rule-sets given in the repository will ensure consistency.

 When developing using `ionic serve` and running in a chrome is a much faster approach, and allows live reloading.